-House Mice in Bristol TN
+House Mice in Bristol and Johnson City TN TN

 Wild mice are carriers of disease and do not belong in your home.
 House mice breed rapidly, can squeeze through tiny openings, and eat a surprising amount of food.
 Worst of all are the droppings created by a house mice infestation.
 House mice thrive throughout the year and can be found in homes, commercial buildings, open fields, and agricultural lands.
 They contaminate food meant for humans and pets as they forage, dropping feces and urine along the way.
 House mice cause considerable damage to structures by chewing through walls and transmit pathogens that cause diseases like salmonella, a form of food poisoning.